mainmatter/mainmatter.com/blog/_posts/2019-03-01-march-monthly-update.md

 At Simplabs we follow Google's 20% rule where each person gets to 1 day per week on a project of their choice.

 In January and February we were very pleased to sponsor [Ricardo Mendes](https://twitter.com/locks) from the Ember.js Core Team.
-Chris Manson spent his 20% time pairing with Ricardo on [Guidemaker](https://github.com/ember-learn/guidemaker-ember-template) to add features to help the Ember Octane documentaton process and released a 1.0 of Guidemaker!
+Chris Manson spent his 20% time pairing with Ricardo on [Guidemaker](https://github.com/empress/guidemaker) to add features to help the Ember Octane documentation process and released a 1.0 of Guidemaker!

 ### Events